Amine Gas Treating & Amine Scrubbing

 Method to Select the Best Amine for Sour Gas Scrubbing

 Noted above is the effectiveness of monoethanolamine (MEA)as a scrubbing agent.
 MEA is a primary amine, as opposed to secondary and tertiary amines.
 This distinction simply points to the number of hydrogen atoms have been replaced from the original ammonia.
 Determining the nature of the derivatives is done by allowing a reaction of amines with nitrous acid.
 When nitrous acid reacts with primary amines, nitrogen is produced.
 This result does not occur with the other two amine types.
+Amine acid gas refers to the acidic gas mixture, predominantly consisting of CO2 and H2S, that is absorbed by the amine solution in the gas sweetening process.

 The use of amines to cleanse contaminants from natural gas serves the causes of environmental sustainability and public health.
 It also serves the economy, since natural gas possesses high heat values.
 Not all amines are created equal, of course, and those that do the best job of acid gas scrubbing are methodically discerned and utilized.